 What should you expect during the procedure?

-Drainage of a pleural effusion is a simple procedure that can be performed at the patient’s bedside.
+Drainage of a pleural effusion is a simple procedure performed at the patient’s bedside.
 It does not require general anesthesia.
-Before drainage is performed, a chest X-ray will usually be ordered to confirm the presence of a pleural effusion and establish the precise location.
+Before drainage is completed, a chest X-ray will usually be ordered to confirm the presence of pleural effusion and establish the precise location.

 Ultrasound can also be used during the procedure to guide needle insertion.
-Typically, patients are asked to sit upright during the procedure.
-It is important to remain still so that the needle is inserted in the correct place.
+Typically, patients are asked to sit upright during the process.
+It is crucial to remain still so that the needle is inserted correctly.

 An antibacterial solution will be used to clean the skin around the needle insertion site.
 This is usually between the ribs at the back of the chest.
 A local anesthetic is injected into your back to help reduce discomfort.

-The needle or catheter will be removed and a sterile dressing will be applied over the insertion site to help prevent infection.
-If the patient develops a cough or chest pain at any time during the procedure, it should be stopped immediately.
+The needle or catheter will be removed, and a sterile dressing will be applied over the insertion site to help prevent infection.
+If the patient develops a cough or chest pain during the procedure, it should be stopped immediately.

 What are the risks?

 Although invasive, thoracentesis is considered a minor procedure and does not require special follow-up care.
 The risks of pleural drainage include: